FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 How much fresh food to feed a dog can be a difficult decision for those who are just starting to have a pet.
 The enthusiasm and excitement of having a pet can be overwhelming and one can be inclined to feed as much dog food as possible.

 Some take the easy route and depend their dog’s diet on commercially available dog food.
 Commercial dog food can be found everywhere, promising all kinds of fantastic result.
 But is processed better than natural food?
 Of course not.
+I do not recommend commercial kibbles at all.

 Even if the label says “natural” or “organic”, commercial dog food has undergone processing that is so extensive most of the food’s nutritional value is removed.
 Your dog will survive on processed dog food but she will have a much better health and longer life span if you give more homemade dog food recipes.
 Options for the best fresh dog food, however, are available for convenience and ensuring your pup gets balanced meals.